 How a Biblical Counseling Center Reinforces the Importance of the Local Church

 IBCD is a regional counseling training center.
-While our primary purpose is to equip church leaders to disciple and counsel, we also offer counseling1The main reason that we counsel is so that our trainees can observe live counseling.
-We also welcome the opportunity to come alongside of local church leaders to address their difficult cases. […]
+While our primary purpose is to equip church leaders to disciple and counsel, we also offer counseling1The main reason that we counsel is […]

 Numbering Our Days and Training Biblical Counselors

 My wife and I recently made the hardest decision of our adult lives.
-After serving twenty-six years as the preaching pastor of our beloved Grace Bible Church, I have accepted a call to serve as the Director of the Christian Counseling program at Reformed Theological Seminary (RTS) in Charlotte, North Carolina.
-What made the decision […]
+After serving twenty-six years as the preaching pastor of our beloved Grace Bible Church, I have accepted […]

 What is Biblical Counseling?